 Eighty-four manholes at SLDS were surveyed to determine whether residual radioactivity is present.
-They were surveyed by lowering the Bicron BHP-2/MS-2 (the same instrument used to gamma-log boreholes) into the drainage pathway and recording the instrument response.
-If access permitted, sludge and/or sediment samples were collected from the drainage pathway and analyzed for radioactive constituents.
+They were surveyed by lowering the Bicron BHP-2/MS-2 (the same instrument used to gamma-log boreholes) into the drainage pathway and recording the instrument sponse.
+If access permitted, sludge and/or sediment samples were constituents.

 For more information on this investigation, refer to BNI 1990a.
-Additional sediment sampling will be conducted along the banks of the Mississippi River to better define the boundaries of contamination.
+Additional sediment sampling will be conducted along the banks of Me Mississippi River to better define the boundaries of contamination.